-Shares will initially be available for subscription from the date each Fund is authorised.
-All applicants for Shares must complete (or arrange to complete) the Application Form.
+Shares will initially be available for subscription from the date each Fund is authorised

 Shares will be available during the Initial Offer Period in the amount set out in the Supplement for the relevant Fund.
 Following the initial issue of a particular currency class of Shares in a Fund, subsequent classes of Shares in the Fund issued in that same currency class will be initially offered at the prevailing Net Asset Value of Shares already in issue in that currency class.